python/devguide/documenting.rst

 .. describe:: versionchanged

    Similar to ``versionadded``, but describes when and what changed in the named feature in some way (changed side effects, platform support, etc.).
+This one *must* have the second argument (explanation of the change).

 --------------